-With every case we take on, with every victim we support, we reaffirm our mission to ensure that justice prevails and survivors find their voices.
+With every case we take on, with every survivor we support, we reaffirm our mission to ensure that justice prevails and survivors find their voices.

 Our Mission

-The mission of St. Louis Survivors Legal Support (SLSLS) is to provide zealous advocacy and meaningful access to justice for victims of intimate partner violence and their children, and to educate the St. Louis community about the legal process and resources for those seeking protection.
-SLSLS helps victims get effective legal relief in the form of thorough and enforceable orders of protection and other companion orders.
+The mission of St. Louis Survivors Legal Support (SLSLS) is to provide zealous advocacy and meaningful access to justice for survivors of intimate partner violence and their children, and to educate the St. Louis community about the legal process and resources for those seeking protection.
+SLSLS helps survivors get effective legal relief in the form of thorough and enforceable orders of protection and other companion orders.

 What We Do at SLSLS